-Good One is an initiative backed by a number of community and government organisations including the police, student associations, universities, polytechs, district health boards, the Health Promotion Agency and Red Frogs.
+Good One is an initiative backed by a number of community and government organisations including the police, student associations, universities, polytechs, district health boards, Te Hiringa Hauora (Health Promotion Agency), ACC and Red Frogs.
 Our aim is to ensure people have great parties where everyone feels safe and stays safe.

 The information you put on your party registration is used to help you make your party a good one.
 It is forwarded to your friendly local community police so they know your party is happening.